 A local review

 Like most of the traditional coffee houses, Café Korb looks back on a rich history.
-It opened in 1904, where the guest list included Emperor Franz Joseph.
+It opened here in the early 1900s, where the guest list (possibly) included Emperor Franz Joseph.
 Which leads me to visions of the superbly-moustachioed monarch eating cake, and nobody willing to point out all the crumbs caught in the royal whiskers.

 Anyone expecting a turn-of-the century atmosphere, though, is in for a shock.
 The current decor is a child of the swinging sixties, when the café underwent a complete transformation and refit.